 Pricing and availability

 All but identical twins, the ROG Strix X370-I and B350-I Gaming set the standard for Mini-ITX AM4 motherboards.
-They’ll be available starting late-October in the United States with pricing to be released in the coming weeks.
+They’ll be available in December in the United States with pricing to be released in the coming weeks.
 Please check with your local ASUS ROG representative for details on availability in other regions.